Wing Commander (franchise): Strike Team

 Wing Commander: Strike Team was a planned sequel to Wing Commander: Secret Ops which focused on multiplayer gameplay.
 The title was officially announced in an EAUK promotional publication but was canceled early in development.

+Fan game

+A fan game, Wing Commander Saga: The Darkest Dawn, was released on March 22, 2012 as freeware for Windows.
+The game's story runs parallel to the events of Wing Commander III.

 Spiritual successor

 After Origin Systems was bought out by Electronic Arts, Roberts lost the rights to the Wing Commander franchise.
 Although there was an attempt to revive it, Roberts said the publisher "doesn't care about that world."
 This encouraged him to create a spiritual successor to Wing Commander called Star Citizen in 2012.
+Both Hamill and Rhys-Davies joined the cast of actors working on Squadron 42, a story-based single-player game set in the Star Citizen universe.

 Novels

 Several novels based on the games have been released by Baen Books.
 They include novelizations of WCIII and WCIV as well as offering further depth into known Wing Commander events such as the defection of Ralgha nar Hhallas.

 Television series

 Wing Commander Academy is a 13-episode animated series that originally aired on the USA Network between September 21 and December 21, 1996.
 The series is set before and during the events of the first game and features many familiar ships and characters.
 The cast featured Mark Hamill, Tom Wilson, and Malcolm McDowell reprising their Wing Commander game roles.